Roanne666/bindora/README.md

 ## Contributing

-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License